MarkusWandel/battery-tester/doc/manual.md

 Maybe use a bigger display.
 The 1.3" one clearly communicates its information but at my age, at least, it's squinty.

-WIFI...
+Wifi...
 Just kidding.
 This device does not need internet access!
 It's a self-contained appliance.
 If you want a record of what it measured, take a picture with your phone - and be sure to include the battery holders so you can record what batteries produced the readings.
 If you need data logging, add some print statements and record the discharge run using the USB/serial connection.